czg-sci-42ver/csapp3e/asm/README.md

     - p305 'P2:W(y)2 and P3:R(y)2' (same as [mosberger93memory] p4 'R(y)2' which 'reads a value that has *not been written yet*') is sequentially consistent because rereading its definition.
 It says ' the result of any execution is the *same* *as if* the operations of *all* the processors were executed in some *sequential* order, and the operations of *each* individual processor appear in this sequence inthe order *specified by its program*.'
       - So here it just runs *same as* what the original *program sequential* result (see the diagram timeline which is what [Lamport_1985] does in p).
       - here read future is what regular/safe register allows but atomic register not allows.
 So shows the [mosberger93memory] p4 Figure 2.
+      - here SC *allow reordering* as seen from the above example.
+But from the perspective of *results*, it not allow reordering and 'appear in this sequence in the order *specified by its program’*' -> as program order.
 - ~~TODO~~ in this ~~[paper](https://dl.acm.org/doi/pdf/10.1145/160551.160553)~~ (the former is too coarse see [this mosberger93memory paper][mosberger93memory]) which lists almost all *consistency* models (highly recommended because it says the differences very *clearly*, the link is from [wikipedia][Wl_1]),`R(y)2` in p4 seems to be conflict with upenn link p8(a).
 This may be the 'surprising *flexibility* of the SC model' because it not [defines][Sequential_consistency] how to *read*.
+  - notice here PC has at least two versions 'PC as defined by the DASH group ...  is not *comparable*' (See paper_2 and paper_3 below).
   - atomic consistency with ['real-time constraint' in Sequential_consistency wikipedia][Sequential_consistency] because ['*vague* about when an operation is considered to begin and end'](https://en.wikipedia.org/wiki/Linearizability#History_of_linearizability)
     - maybe also related with cache with just [*synchronization*, see 'real-time constraints', '*tell* some other process about an event','*observe* that event'](https://jepsen.io/consistency/models/sequential)
   - paper interpretation